kolenaIO/kolena/docs/metrics/meteor.md

 2. METEOR can fail on context.
 If we have two sentences "I am a big fan of Taylor Swift" (Reference) and "Fan of Taylor Swift I am big" (Candidate), METEOR would yield a good score.
 However, the candidate sentence makes little sense and intuitively shouldn't be given a good score.
 This is a limitation with all n-gram metrics, and not specific to METEOR.

 Limitations aside, METEOR is still a great metric to include in NLP workflows for measuring text similarity.
 Like other n-gram metrics, it is easy to compute and doesn't require extra hardware for inference.
 Furthermore, it is a noticible improvement over BLEU, and even ROUGE, in many ways - it places weight on *both* precision and recall, factors in word order, and generally does a better job at filtering out bad candidate texts, as seen in example 2.
-Furthermore, it is generally a better judge of global coherence than BLEU and ROUGE, since it greedily looks for the largest chunks to penalize the score, rather than a sliding context window of n-grams.
+It is also a better judge of global coherence than BLEU and ROUGE, since it greedily looks for the largest chunks to calculate its penalty factor, rather than using a sliding context window of n-grams.
 METEOR is a powerful metric, and should be included in every NLP toolbox to give a holistic view of model performance.